Do you love the idea of reminiscing with a travel journal but after missing a few days feel all is lost?

 It’s like a lucky dip revisiting that. 😉

-For my European Story-Map journal I used a page a day to map out the day’s events.
+For my European Storyboard journal I used a page a day to map out the day’s events.

 I incorporate where and how we went, what we saw, what we ate (yum!), the weather, the landscape… all the usual things that go to make a great trip – but its encapsulated on a single sheet rather than pages of my poor prose.

-Importantly, I don’t rely on my fair eye to create all the drawings – The mountains above appeared on a place mat I was given in a restaurant – Far easier to copy off someone else’s rendition than try and draw if fresh, or even trickier, from memory!
+Importantly, I don’t rely on my fair eye to create all the drawings – The mountains above appeared on a place mat I was given in a restaurant – Far easier to copy off someone else’s rendition than try and draw if fresh, or even trickier, recall such a stunning landscape from memory!